Traditional Belgian Food in Brussels: 17 Must-Eats!

 No matter how you like your mussels, Le Zinneke has that option available on their menu.

-There are 70 different mussels dishes on the menu at Le Zinneke, so it’s no wonder this is the Belgium national dish.
+There are 70 different mussel dishes on the menu at Le Zinneke, so it’s no wonder this is Belgium’s national dish.

-Just grab a table in this cosy restaurant, pick your favorite and wash them down with a glass of white wine or a cool beer, depending on your choice.
+Just grab a table in this cozy restaurant, pick your favorite, and wash them down with a glass of white wine or a cool beer, depending on your choice.

 To make the most of your classic Belgian food, try dining out on their rooftop terrace in the summer.